 He became a Research Officer in the Laboratory in 1970, and was promoted to a Lectureship in 1973 and to a Senior Lectureship in 1994.
 He became Head of the Department of Computing Science in 1997, and was Head of the School of Computing Science from its establishment in 2002 until 2006.
 From 2006 to 2008 John acted as Head of the School of Natural Sciences, whilst maintaining some teaching activities in Computing Science.
 He has held visiting appointments at Northwestern University (1974) and at the University of Delaware (1985).
 He retired in October 2008.

 John's research interests, originally in numerical analysis, subsequently extended to cover aspects of computer graphics and of parallel computation, particularly for numerical and graphics problems.
-He has taught a wide range of courses, and currently acts as external examiner at a number of institutions.
-He is a member of the BCS Academic Accreditation Committee and a former secretary of the executive committee of the Council of Professors and Heads of Computing, the UK subject body for Computing.
+He has taught a wide range of courses, and acted as external examiner at a number of institutions in the UK and abroad.
+He has served as a member of the BCS Academic Accreditation Committee and is currently a BCS academic assessor.
+He is former secretary of the executive committee of the Council of Professors and Heads of Computing, the UK subject body for Computing.
 He is a Fellow of the British Computer Society.

-John is assisting the School and the SAgE faculty with REF Impact preparations.
-He is also providing other general support and advice to the School, e. g. concerning accreditation.
+John coordinated the School's very successful REF Impact returns.
+He also provides other general support and advice to the School, e. g. concerning accreditation, and serves on other University committees.